shadel96/Terry_Stops_Analysis/README.md

 ### Best Tuned Model Performance - Random Forest:
 ![](./img/6-conf_fores_tuned.PNG)

 Finally, Machine Learning Pipelines were used to test different target variables from the data.
-These had mroe success than the previous, but still lacked results to make confident or impactful statements, for the time being.
+These had more success than the previous, but still lacked results to make confident or impactful statements, for the time being.

 ### Best Params and Scores for "Arrested" Target: